Darep/wordpress-boilerplate/README.md

 WordPress Boilerplate is a simple starting point which includes WordPress as a submodule, the required configurations and a dummy plugin &amp; theme structure.

+#### Motivation

+Typically, WordPress installations are a spaghetti of the WordPress core, plugins, themes and what have you.
+This makes upgrading WordPress a pain.
+The point of this boilerplate is to keep the WordPress core and everything else cleanly separated.
+This is achieved by using git submodules and some config hacking and Apache redirects :)

 ## Installation